• Skip to content

 St Colman’s Mass - Upcoming Schedule

-Join us in welcoming back to our parish for the month of July, Fr.
-Peter Christie.
+Join us in celebrating the Eucharist.
 Below is the presider schedule for upcoming Masses:

 Date Mass Time Presider